 "I first met Tanisha Dread when I was awarded the 2016 Tropicalfete Award of Excellence at the Brooklyn Musical School Playhouse Theater says Capsicum's Roger Meltzer, Founding CEO and A&R Director of the Hartford, CT-based indie who co-produced and arranged her remake of Sweet Dreams with Reality Weekes.

-"She was serving as emcee that evening and I was impressed with her energy, her obvious passion for music and dance, beauty and humility.
-After I saw her perform in some Youtube videos, I began trying in earnest to recruit her to voice a song or two for the label.
-A busy schoolteacher, homemaker and mom herself these days, getting Tanisha into the studio turned out to be a bit harder than I expected, even with Tropicalfete Founding CEO Alton Aimable urging her to go for it, too; but we finally prevailed and we believe everyone will be happy we did, and that, as Marvin Gaye said, I'm just a stubborn kind o' fella."
+"She was serving as emcee that evening and I was impressed with her energy, her obvious passion for music and dance, her beauty and humility.
+After I saw her perform in some YouTube videos, I began trying in earnest to recruit her to voice a song or two for the label.
+A busy schoolteacher, homemaker and mom herself these days, getting Tanisha into the studio turned out to be a bit harder than I expected, even with Tropicalfete Founding CEO Alton Aimable urging her to go for it, too.
+We finally prevailed and believe everyone will be happy we did, and that, as Marvin Gaye said, I'm just a stubborn kind o' fella."

-Tanisha Dread was born in Brooklyn, New York to Jamaican Rastafarian parents.
-Her mother sang in a Reggae band called Neguswhile she was pregnant with Tanisha, so her love for music undoubtedly started from in the womb.
+Tanisha was born in Brooklyn, New York to Jamaican Rastafarian parents.
+Her mother sang in a Reggae band called Negus while she was pregnant with Tanisha, so her love for music undoubtedly started from in the womb.

 While attending the University at Albany for a Master's degree in African Studies, Tanisha got her first gig at the Twenty Poet Talent Showcase 2001.
 After receiving a great response from the crowd, Tanisha felt driven to display her singing talents to a larger listening audience.
 Her influences include Robert Nesta Marley, Dennis Brown, Garnett Silk, Glen Washington, Lauren Hill, Etta James, Patti Labelle, Whitney Houston, Damion "Junior Gong" Marley, and CeCe Winans.